jkva/jkva.github.io/_posts/2015-07-27-amsterdamx.md

 ### All good stuff

 All in all a very nice, well spent evening.
-I even raded a bottle of '12 homemade mead for webmind's homemade Madame Jeanette Chili!
+I even traded a bottle of '12 homemade mead for webmind's homemade Madame Jeanette hot chili sauce!
 Thanks to the speakers and attendees, and thanks to [Booking.com](http://www.booking.com) for hosting this AmsterdamX meetup.